 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.

 The Group’s key investments strategies are Buyout, Real Estate, Russia, Credit, Growth and Infra.
-The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Procurement Services (CaPS), which offers purchasing and procurement services to growth companies, and (3) a fund management and back office service team.
+The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Procurement Services (CaPS), which offers purchasing and procurement services to growth companies, and (3) JAM Advisors, which offers analysis, reporting and wealth management services.
 In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and Human Resources functions.

 2. Who are CapMan’s investors?

-CapMan’s fund investors are professional investors, including over 120 Nordic and international institutional investors (e.g. pension funds and insurance companies).
+CapMan’s customers are professional investors.
+Over 200 Nordic and international institutional investors (e.g. pension funds and insurance companies) invest in CapMan’s funds.

 3. What is CapMan’s investment approach?

 Each investment team and fund has its own clearly defined investment strategy.
-We aim to increase the value of the businesses and real estate that we invest in.
+We aim to increase the value or income profile of the businesses, real estate and infrastructure that we invest in.
 We achieve this by selecting the targets carefully and setting clear objectives for our value creation work and actively creating value in each stage of the investment process.
 A successful investment calls for input from a motivated and experienced team that is familiar with various industries and situations.
 We seek to employ the best professionals both to CapMan and our portfolio companies.
-CapMan invests broadly in private equity from its own balance sheet.
+CapMan also invests in private assets, mainly our own funds, from our own balance sheet.

-4. How does CapMan add value to the companies or real estate it invests in?
+4. How does CapMan add value to the companies, real estate or infrastructure it invests in?

 CapMan also utilises its Board Network to bring new connections and in-depth sector knowledge to CapMan’s investment operations.
 The network is comprised of business leaders with long careers in various industries.